ubs121/smartcab/Report.md

 **ANSWER**:  It seems, the agent could not reach to the given destination within a deadline by taking random actions.
 But rarely, it could.
 As observed, it could reach the destination usually at the beginning of simulation.

-The reward was between -1.0 and 2.0, it's like
+The reward was between -0.5 and 2.0, it's like
 * 0.0 reward for the 'None' action,
-* 2.0 reward for valid move etc.
+* 2.0 reward for valid move
+* -0.5 reward for valid but other direction

 The smartcab was jumping from one edge to another, it was very annoying and weird.

 The traffic light stays about 3 seconds (updates) at one state.
+So detouring time over the traffic light (at least 3 moves) was almost same as waiting time at the traffic light.

 ## Inform the Driving Agent